PARAGRAPH SUMMARY OF

 Genesis - 50 Chapters

 Genesis explains how everything began.
 In fact, the Bible is the only sacred book that accurately does so.
-Genesis explains how God created the universe, including all the animals and humans.
+Genesis describes how God created the universe, including all the animals and humans.
 It describes the temptation of Adam and Eve in the Garden of Eden.
 It includes a good narrative of human history up to the time of the Jewish exile in Egypt.
 There are some lists of family trees, generally lasting a page or so, which are mostly of interest to scholars.

 Note: You do not have to believe the Bible just because we say so—the Bible has been proven to be true.